timlegrand/StandaLock/README.md

 How it works?
 ---------------
-  1. Add a placeholder for the StandaLock in your HTML:
+  1. Add an anchor for the StandaLock in your HTML:

      ```html
      <div id="mystandalock"></div>